 It’s also commonly taught alongside physiology.

-2. Biochemistry: metabolic pathways, how the body breaks down macromolecules (food) and produces energy, proteins etc for essential functioning.
-Touches on nutrition, endocrinology and more.
+Metabolic pathways, how the body breaks down macromolecules (food) and produces energy, proteins, etc for essential functioning.
+Touches on nutrition, endocrinology, and more.

-3. Biostatistics/Epidemiology: how disease is measured, prevented and controlled in populations.
+How disease is measured, prevented, and controlled in populations.
 Leans heavily on graphical and data analysis and is usually taught in a way that’s relevant to the country of study.

-4. Medical Ethics: healthcare-related ethical questions, the global role of a physician and the legal boundaries that doctors work in.
+Healthcare-related ethical questions, the global role of a physician, and the legal boundaries that doctors work in.
 Again usually taught in a way that’s specific to the laws of the country of study.

-5. Immunology: how the body fights disease, learns to build antibodies to invasive pathogens and the factors that damage it.
-Sometimes not taught as a dedicated class but incorporated into other subjects like pathology, microbiology etc.
+How the body fights disease, learns to build antibodies to invasive pathogens and the factors that damage it.
+Sometimes not taught as a dedicated class but incorporated into other subjects like pathology, microbiology, etc.

-6. Microbiology: the study of the threats to the human body posed by common bacteria, viruses and fungi.
+The study of the threats to the human body posed by common bacteria, viruses, and fungi.
 Ways of testing for specific pathogens and how to contain and treat the diseases they cause.

 Depending on the medical school curriculum, these subjects can sometimes be taught across a number of years or only for a single semester.
 To learn more about the differences between med school curriculums check out; Medical School Curriculum Types (What’s The Best?).